 As a member-owned consumer cooperative, ICF’s governance and management structure are naturally different from that of your typical Vermont vegetable farm.

 ICF is managed by a paid staff of permanent and seasonal farmers.
-The long-term stewardship and governance of the farm is overseen by a seven-member Board of Directors, elected from the membership of Intervale Community Farm Cooperative.
+The long-term stewardship and governance of the farm is overseen by a nine member Board of Directors, elected from the membership of Intervale Community Farm Cooperative.

 In order for the board and the staff to work most productively, ICF uses an organizational tool known as Policy Governance, in use by many cooperatives and non-profit organizations.
 Here is the brief synopsis of how the method works.